Love Cycle

 embrace.
 Happy lovers

 ‘Love Cycle’ opens with the persona describing the attitude of the sun at dawn.
 One can imagine the sun’s withdrawal from embrace to mean its light isn’t fixated on anything.
 This translates to how widespread and scattered the sun’s rays are at this time.
 Unlike at noon, the rays aren’t locked on any surface; they aren’t harsh as well.
-Hence, their representation as “long misty arms”.
+Hence, their representation is “long misty arms.”
 The adjective “long” reveals the far reach of the sun.

 Stanza Two